PabloSzx/graphql-ez/packages/plugin/scalars/README.md

 ## Usage

-Check the [website docs](https://www.graphql-scalars.dev/docs/introduction) to see all available scalars, of you can inspect the types of the plugin
+Check the [GraphQL Scalars website docs](https://www.graphql-scalars.dev/docs/introduction) to see all available scalars, of you can inspect the types of the plugin

 ```ts
 import { ezScalars } from '@graphql-ez/plugin-scalars';